 80 miles | 1 hour 15 minutes

-You can easily spend an entire day just at Old Salem or Reynolda House and Village, but don’t forget about the Downtown Arts District.
+You can easily spend an entire day just at Old Salem or Reynolda House Museum of American Art (and the rest of Reynolda), but don’t forget about the Downtown Arts District.
 The arts scene warrants another visit just to browse the murals, drink some beer, and hit up the old Shell Station.